bluekvirus/Stage.js/implementation/HOWTO.md

 Sometimes your *Regional* is comprised of other sub-regional views and that's fine, you can nest *Regional*s with the `region=""` and `view=""` attributes in the template (only if it is of `type: Layout`).

 There will also be time when you just need plain *Marionette.xView* definitions to be used as item views within *Regional*s.
+After all, *Regionals* are just *named* views for reuse and faster loading on regions.

-Define them through the `Application.view()` API:
+You can define non-regional (un-named) views through the `Application.view()` API:
 ```
 //myRegionalA.js
 (function(app) {